CASE: An Agentic AI Framework for Enhancing Scam Intelligence in Digital Payments: Results and Impact

 \section{Results and Impact}

-The CASE framework was deployed within the Google Pay India ecosystem, and its performance was measured against the evaluation criteria outlined in the previous section.
-The post-launch results presented here were collected during a partial production roll-out and, where noted, have been extrapolated to project the full-scale impact of the framework.
-It is important to note that the framework underwent a continuous iterative development cycle; insights discovered during the red teaming and human evaluation phases were used to progressively refine the system.
-The pre-production performance metrics reported here reflect the state of the system immediately prior to its production launch.
+The CASE framework has been deployed within the Google Pay India ecosystem.
+The post-launch results presented here were collected during a partial production roll-out and, wherever applicable, have been extrapolated to project the full-scale impact.
+The system underwent continuous iterative development and the pre-production metrics reported reflect the state of the system immediately prior to launch.
+The results validate the system's effectiveness across its core performance, intelligence gathering and downstream enforcement.